Austin Kearns: Washington Nationals

 In 2008, the Nationals placed Kearns on the 15-day disabled list on May 22 because of loose bodies in his right elbow and on August 25 with a stress fracture in his left foot.

-Kearns was placed on the disabled list on August 5, 2009 with a right thumb injury.
+Kearns was placed on the disabled list on August 5, 2009, with a right thumb injury.
 His move to the list was retroactive to August 4.
-The Nationals called up outfielder Jorge Padilla from the Triple-A Syracuse Chiefs to replace the ailing Kearns.
-On November 6, the Nationals declined the 2010 contract option on Kearns making him a free agent.
+He did not return to the majors in 2009.
+On November 6, the Nationals declined Kearns' 2010 option, making him a free agent.

 Cleveland Indians

 On January 5, 2010, Kearns signed a minor league contract with the Cleveland Indians with an invite to spring training.
-He was added to the Major League roster on April 3.
-On July 5, 2010, vs. the Texas Rangers, Kearns was hit by a pitch three times.
-This set a new all time Indians record and tied the Major League record for most hits by pitch.
-The last player to do so was Manny Ramirez on the same date in 2008.
+He was added to the major league roster on April 3.
+On July 5, 2010, Kearns was hit by a pitch three times by Texas Rangers pitchers.
+This tied the franchise and MLB record for most hits by pitches in a game.
+The last player hit three times was Manny Ramirez on the same day in 2008.

 New York Yankees

-On July 30, 2010, Kearns was traded to the New York Yankees for a player to be named later, later revealed to be Zach McAllister.
+On July 30, 2010, Kearns was traded to the New York Yankees for a player to be named later, later identified as pitcher Zach McAllister.
 Kearns was part of the Yankees 2010 postseason roster until the team lost to the Texas Rangers in the 2010 ALCS.

 Second stint with Cleveland

-On December 20, 2010, Kearns signed a one-year deal with the Cleveland Indians.
-He was designated for assignment on August 12, 2011 to make room on the active roster for the return of Shin-Soo Choo from the disabled list.
+On December 20, 2010, Kearns signed a one-year deal with Cleveland.
+Kearns was arrested on February 12 in Lexington, Kentucky for a DUI.
+He later entered a conditional guilty plea.
+He was designated for assignment on August 12, 2011, as Shin-Soo Choo returned from the disabled list.
 Kearns was released on August 17.

 Miami Marlins

 Kearns signed a minor league contract with the Miami Marlins on January 25, 2012.
 He also received an invitation to spring training and would later make the Opening Day roster.

-On May 23, 2012, The Marlins placed Kearns on a 15-day Disabled List after he strained his right hamstring.
-He was reinstated on June 7.
-In 2012, he hit .245 with 6 doubles, no triples, 4 home runs, 16 RBI, 22 walks, and 2 stolen bases in 147 at bats.
+On May 23, the Marlins placed Kearns on a 15-day disabled list after he strained his right hamstring.
+He returned on June 7.
+In 2012, he hit .245 with 6 doubles, 4 home runs, 16 RBI, 22 walks, and 2 stolen bases in 147 at bats.

-In 2013, Kearns was batting .185 through 19 games before he was placed on the Bereavement List by the Marlins.
-After seven games, having not returned to the team, he was transferred to the restricted list.
+Kearns re-signed with Miami for the 2013 season.
+He was batting .185 through 19 games before he was placed on the bereavement list by the Marlins on May 5.
+His mother suffered a heart attack.
+Kearns did not return to the team after seven games, so the Marlins transferred him to the restricted list.

+Post-playing career and personal life

+Kearns did not officially announce his retirement from baseball.
+In 2015, following his mother's heart attack, he remained in Lexington to work with his sons' youth league teams and serve as a volunteer coach with Lexington Christian Academy.
+He also has hosted an annual golf tournament fundraiser with former Kentucky Wildcats baseball coach Keith Madison.

+Kearns and his wife Abby have three children.